markpasc/mt-plugin-action-streams/README.txt

 template tags.

+CHANGES

+2.0   30 January 2009
+      Wrote documentation (see plugin's doc/ directory or web site).
+      Provided editing of external profiles that have already been added.
+      Added "Update Now" button to profiles list.
+      Hotlinking of Twitter and Identi.ca tweets in default rendering.
+      Support for conditional HTTP requests when collecting actions.
+      Provided filtering of the "Action Streams" listing in the app.
+      Added `StreamActionRollup` tag for "rolling up" similar actions.
+      Bundled the "Recent Actions" blog dashboard widget.
+(Thanks, Bryan!)
+      Added support for RSS feeds in the Website stream.
+      Provided code to make easy "rss" recipes from RSS feeds.
+      Improved template set (incl. fixes for MT 4.2 support).
+      Switched to asynchronous job processing for action collecting.
+      Made installation easier (less dependent on Web::Scraper, moved extlib into plugin as per MT 4.2 capability, removed Iwtst plugin).
+      Added many new profiles and streams!

+1.0   30 January 2008
+      Initial release.

 CREDITS

+Thanks to Bryan Tighe, Brad Choate, and Alex Bain for their contributions of various features and stream recipes.

 This distribution contains icons from Silk, an icon set by Mark James, licensed under the Creative Commons Attribution 2.5 License.